ByteOtter/OtterDen/testsuite/README.md

 ## Running tests

-To run the example tess already implemented:
+To run the example tests already implemented:

 - make sure that pip installed all of LogBlogs requirements `pip install -R requirements.txt`